tanghaibao/goatools/doc/md/README_plot_go.md

 Plot two terms and all ancestors using the 'is_a' attribute.
 The heart jogging GO term, GO:0003146, is colored in [ice](://klaash.github.io/xkcdcolorpicker/#ice).

-The file contains the GO terms and user-defined colors:
+The file, _go_file1.txt_, contains the GO terms and user-defined colors:
 ```
 GO:0003304
 GO:0003146 #d6fffa http://klaash.github.io/xkcdcolorpicker/#ice